| The WebStorage

 This token is used to access the storage container which contains the

+data which you've stored.
 It is recommended you use a standard format for the AppId

 which consists of your company name, application name and optionally